Project and Forget: Solving Large-Scale Metric Constrained Problems: Project and Forget: Linear Inequalities

-The first step of the method is to find violated constraints.
+The first step of the method is to find violated constraints and in this subsection we detail how to find violated metric constraints in particular (which are a special case of linear inequality constraints).
 In many applications, we could do this by searching through the list of constraints until we found a violated constraint.
-However, in our case, since $\text{MET}_n(G)$ has exponentially many faces, we cannot list all of them, so we seek an efficient separation oracle.
+However, in our case, since $\text{MET}_n(G)$ has exponentially many faces, we cannot list all of them, so we seek an efficient separation oracle $\mathcal{Q}$.
 That is, given a point $x$, the oracle efficiently return a list $L$ of violated constraints, such that the constraints in $L$ satisfy some properties.
-This concept of a separation oracle applies more broadly than to metric constrained problems and can be used in \textsc{Project and Forget} more generally.
+We will assume that $\mathcal{Q}$ satisfies either the Property \ref{prop:sep} or Property \ref{prop:rand}.